Zack Godley: Milwaukee Brewers

 On March 19, 2021, Godley signed a minor league contract with the Milwaukee Brewers organization.
 On April 28, 2021, Godley was selected to the active roster to be the starting pitcher in the Brewers’ game against the Miami Marlins and allowed 3 earned runs in 3.0 innings, taking the loss.
 The next day, he was placed on the injured list with a right index finger contusion.
 On May 10, Godley was activated from the injured list and designated for assignment.
 He cleared outright waivers on May 12 and was assigned outright to Triple-A. On June 18, Godley was re-selected to the active roster.
 After allowing 3 earned runs in a third of an inning, Godley was again designated for assignment on June 21.
 He was outrighted to the Triple-A Nashville Sounds on June 24.
 However, Godley rejected the outright assignment and elected free agency the next day.

 Cleveland Indians

 On June 28, 2021, Godley signed a minor league contract with the Cleveland Indians organization and was assigned to the Columbus Clippers of the Triple-A East.
 Godley was released by the Indians on August 2, 2021.

 New York Mets

 On August 7, 2021, Godley signed a minor league deal with the New York Mets.
-Godley made 4 starts for the Triple-A Syracuse Mets, going 2-0 with a 2.33 ERA and 17 strikeouts.
+Godley made 4 starts for the Triple-A Syracuse Mets, going 2–0 with a 2.33 ERA and 17 strikeouts.
 On August 30, Godley was granted his release by the Mets.

 Cincinnati Reds

 On February 21, 2022, Godley signed a minor league contract with the Cincinnati Reds.
-He was released on May 26, 2022.
+In 14 games for the Triple–A Louisville Bats, he struggled to an 8.06 ERA with 29 strikeouts across 22 1/3 innings pitched.
+On May 26, Godley was released by the Reds organization.

 Gastonia Honey Hunters

 On June 7, 2022, Godley signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+In 15 games (11 starts) for Gastonia, he recorded a 4.64 ERA with 64 strikeouts in 54 1/3 innings.
+Godley became a free agent following the season.

+On April 19, 2023, Godley re-signed with the Honey Hunters for the 2023 season.
+In 13 starts for Gastonia, he registered a 5–3 record and 4.79 ERA with 86 strikeouts in 71 1/3 innings pitched.

+Oakland Athletics

+On July 18, 2023, Godley signed a minor league contract with the Oakland Athletics organization.
+He made 12 appearances (10 starts) for the Triple–A Las Vegas Aviators, registering a 5.21 ERA with 57 strikeouts across 57 innings of work.
+Godley elected free agency following the season on November 6.